-On the outskirts of Quito, straddle the equator at the Middle of the World.
+On the outskirts of Quito, straddle the equator in the Middle of the World.
 There are two different ways to enjoy the equator.
 The first is the Middle of the World City where the iconic monument lies.
-The city contains museums, a brewery, and traditional market stalls and Ecuadorian cuisine.
-The second is the Intañan Musuem, an interactive museum of science and Ecuadorian folklore, which offers many experiments to demonstrate how your world changes at the equator.
+The city contains museums, a brewery, traditional market stalls, and Ecuadorian cuisine.
+The second is the Intañan Museum, an interactive museum of science and Ecuadorian folklore, which offers many experiments to demonstrate how your world changes at the equator.

 2. Galapagos Islands

 There are a lot of factors to consider when planning your Galapagos itinerary.
-Choose ethical and sustainable cruise operators and day tour providers with the help our our experts at Gulliver.
+Choose ethical and sustainable cruise operators and day tour providers with the help of our experts at Gulliver.

 3. Amazon Jungle